MichaelLykkeStrand/RLBot-AI/Bot1/README.md

 - Bot behavior is controlled by `CSharpBot/Bot/Bot.cs`
 - Bot appearance is controlled by `PythonAgent/appearance.cfg`
-- See the [wiki](https://github.com/RLBot/RLBotCSharpExample/wiki) for tips to improve your programming experience.
-- If you'd like to keep up with bot strategies and bot tournaments, join our [Discord server](https://discord.gg/q9pbsWz).
-It's the heart of the RLBot community!

 ## Overview of how the C# bot interacts with Python